Gov. Inslee celebrates reaching donor threshold, but it looks like a hollow victory

 But they haven’t put Inslee front and center in the 2020 race.

 His climate-focused campaign has had an impact on the overcrowded Democratic presidential race, but it hasn’t been able to boost Inslee’s standing in the contest.
-He remains near the very bottom of Democratic primary polls, he won’t appear in a CNN climate town hall that his cajoling helped spur, and he’s almost certain to be left out of the next Democratic debate.
+He remains near the very bottom of Democratic primary polls, he won’t appear in a CNN climate town hall that his cajoling helped spur and he’s almost certain to be left out of the next Democratic debate.

 The 130,000 donors may be a win for the campaign, but it’s looking like a hollow victory.

-The number, after all, is an arbitrary figure chosen by the Democratic National Committee (DNC) to determine who of the nearly two-dozen Democratic presidential candidates will qualify for the third debate in September.
-But Inslee is falling far short in the DNC’s other determining threshold: polling.
-To qualify for the next debate, candidates need to garner at least 2% in four separate polls, by Aug.
+The number, after all, is an arbitrary figure chosen by the Democratic National Committee (DNC) to determine who of the nearly two dozen Democratic presidential candidates will qualify for the third debate in September.
+But Inslee is falling far short of the DNC’s other determining threshold: polling.
+To qualify for the next debate, candidates need to garner at least 2% in four separate polls by Aug.
 28.

 Inslee hasn’t cracked 2% in a single qualifying poll.
 The most recent national poll gave him 0% support.
 He’s no longer even listed among the top-20 Democratic candidates in polling averages.